pgadmin-org/pgadmin4/docs/en_US/psql_tool.rst

 The PSQL tool allows users to connect to PostgreSQL or EDB Advanced server using the psql command line interface through their browser.

-* Open the PSQL tool from the Tools or browser tree context menu, or use PSQL tool button at the top of the browser tree.
+* Open the PSQL tool from the Tools or object explorer context menu, or use PSQL tool button at the top of the object explorer.

-* PSQL will connect to the current connected database from the browser tree.
+* PSQL will connect to the current connected database from the object explorer.

 .. image:: images/psql_tool.png
     :alt: PSQL tool window